Powerlearnproject/se-day1-assignment-W-4YN3/README.md

 3. The establishment of software engineering as a discipline in the 1960s-Software engineering was established in response to challenges like project overruns and unreliable software.
 This led to structured programming, modular design, and formal methodologies to manage the software lifecycle.

-3) List and briefly explain the phases of the Software Development Life Cycle.
+iii) List and briefly explain the phases of the Software Development Life Cycle.

 1. Requirements and Gathering phase: Gathering and documenting user needs and system requirements.